 To search alarms using a filter

-The result of your search displays with alarms identified.
+The result of your search displays the identified alarms.

 To save a filter configuration

-- Click the Save drop-down menu and click Save as.
+- Select the Save View drop-down list and then click Save as.

-- Type a name for the view and click Save.
-You can now load this view from the drop-down menu to the left of the Save button.
+- Enter a name for the view and click Save.
+You can now load this view from the View drop-down list.

-Note: If you have changed the configuration of the alarms columns, this configuration will be also saved together with the filter configuration.
+Note: If you have changed the configuration of the alarms within the List view columns, this configuration will also be saved together with the filter configuration.
 See Alarms List View for more information.

 To add or delete filters from the Search & Filters area